Managing donation batches

-Go to Giving > Batches > Add batch.
+Go to Giving > Batches and click Add batch.

-In the lower half of the page, begin to add batch donation, starting by searching for a giver name.
+In the lower half of the page, begin to add each batch donation, starting by searching for a giver to add a donation for.

 When searching for the giver name, ChurchSuite will auto-suggest as you begin to type.
 Select a giver from the list, or select to add a new giver.

 Continue by completing the remaining donation details.
 Continue this process of searching for each giver and adding the donation details for each donation in your batch.
 When you are finished, save your batch changes.